Cray-HPE/docs-csm/operations/utility_storage/Remove_Ceph_Node.md

     ceph orch host rm $NODE
     ```

-9. Remove the ceph configuration from the node.
+9. Remove the Ceph configuration from the node.

    On the ***node being removed***